defgsus/clipig/docs/reference.md

 ### `targets.constraints.edge_mean`

-Adds the difference between the current image and and an edge-detected version to the training constraint.
+Adds the difference between the current image and and an edge-detected version to the training loss.

 A [gaussian blur](https://en.wikipedia.org/wiki/Gaussian_blur) is used to detect the edges: